kartik-v/yii2-builder/README.md

 `\kartik\builder\Form`

 The Form Builder widget allows you to build a form through a configuration array.
-The widget provides these features:
+Key features available:

 - Configure your form fields from a model extending `yii\base\model` or `yii\db\ActiveRecord`.
 - Ability to support various Bootstrap 3.x form layouts.
 Uses the advanced [`kartik\widgets\ActiveForm`](http://demos.krajee.com/widget-details/active-form).